commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 Signature: void FB_fill_pixels(word count: r0, word step: r1, byte color: .a);
 Purpose: Fill pixels with constant color, update cursor

 **Description:** `FB_fill_pixels` sets pixels with a constant color.
 The argument `step` specifies the increment between pixels.
 A value of 0 or 1 will cause consecutive pixels to be set.
 Passing a `step` value of the screen width will set vertically adjacent pixels going top down.
-Smaller values allow drawing dotted horizontal lines, and multiples of the screen width allow drawig dotted vertical lines.
+Smaller values allow drawing dotted horizontal lines, and multiples of the screen width allow drawing dotted vertical lines.

 *[Note: Only the values 0/1 and screen width are currently supported.]*